busykoala/kubemap/README.md

 - Collect pod data by namespace.
 - Attempt to patch each pod with `ghcr.io/busykoala/kubemap:main` as an additional ephemeral container (`./handler/Dockerfile`).
+  - Container starts a listener on port 8042
+  - After some time it checks connections to every other containers IP
+  - It logs successful connection to stdout.
-- Retrieve logs from the ephemeral containers.
+- Retrieve the stdout logs from the ephemeral containers.
 - Analyze and visualize connections logged by these containers.

 **Commands for local development:**